 How Outfishers Does Business

-As a reseller of pre-owned fly rods, it's important to us that you know exactly where our products come from, what we do to them, how we get them to you, and how we stand behind everything we sell.
+As a reseller of pre-owned fly fishing equipment, it's important to us that you know exactly where our products come from, what we do to them, how we get them to you, and how we stand behind everything we sell.

 We want you to know we're not trying to slide in some lawyer language here.
 This is plain speak about what we do and how we do it.

 Our business is simple.
-We buy used fly rods and resell them.
+We buy used fly rods and reels.
+Then we resell them.

-We source our rods from individuals like you.
+We source our rods and reels from individuals like you.

 We've bought rods off folks that have found collectable Sage LL's at Goodwill, off wives of deceased husbands who were avid fly fishermen, and from ordinary people that simply have a dusty vintage rod in a closet they want to sell or trade in towards something new.

-We don't purchase rods from authorized dealers, manufacturers, or defect or flawed inventory.
+We don't purchase gear from authorized dealers, manufacturers, or defect or flawed inventory.

-We do everything we can to ensure the rods we buy are the exact same as the day they were sold new.
+We do everything we can to ensure the rods and reels we buy work the same as the day they were sold new.

 We don't make any changes to any products.
 Ever.